hackforla/accessibility/docs/getting-started/accessibility-patterns-index/index.md

 - Structural Elements
 - ARIA

 Each category groups related patterns that address how users interact with content, how that content is structured, and how additional semantics are communicated to assistive technologies.
-Use the table below to explore individual patterns (e.g., aria-button, aria-hidden), understand their purpose, and learn how to implement them correctly to support accessible, standards-compliant experiences.
+Use the table below to explore individual patterns, understand their purpose, and learn how to implement them correctly to support accessible, standards-compliant experiences.

 👉 Start with Structure → build the Feature → enhance with ARIA